liferay-search/liferay-docs/en/deployment/articles/03-installing-a-search-engine/03-solr/02-installing-solr-basic.markdown

 Now you're ready to install the connector:

-1. Start @product@, then deploy the Solr connector by copying the LPKG you downloaded to `Liferay_Home/deploy`.
+1. Start @sharepoint@, then deploy the Solr connector by copying the LPKG you downloaded to `Liferay_Home/deploy`.

-    You'll see a `STARTED` message in your @product@ log once the Solr connector is installed.
+    You'll see a `STARTED` message in your @sharepoint@ log once the Solr connector is installed.
 Here's what the log message looks like:

     ```sh